-Family reunion season is in the summer, which means now is a good time to think about details such as any mementos or souvenirs you’d like to create, whether to remember the reunion or for attendees to take home.
+When planning a family reunion, it’s always good to think about details such as any mementos or souvenirs you’d like to create ahead of time, whether to remember the reunion or for attendees to take home.

 Here are some ideas for both types of keepsakes.
 Some will do double-duty as activities to keep folks busy and talking during the event:

 - A family tree thumbprint poster for each person to add his or her unique mark.
 You would need the blank tree, colored ink pads, and baby wipes so people can wipe off the ink.
 A printable blank tree is part of our Instant Family Reunion Deluxe Kit in Family Tree Shop (it also includes a planning checklist and book; coordinated templates for pretty name tags, signs and other materials, a decorative family tree you can type in and print copies, and more).

 - A family cookbook, consisting of recipes handed down and relatives’ new favorites.
 You could have contributors send recipes ahead of time and paste them into a Word document to print and share, or have people bring recipe cards you can collect, copy and share.
 Or go fancier and create a cookbook on a photo book website.
 Most sites let you share your photo project so others can order copies for themselves.